solvcon/solvcon/doc/source/tdnum/pde.rst

 The *order* of a PDE is determined by its highest-order derivative.
 For example, Eq. :eq:`tdnum.pde.sub` is second order.
 A PDE is *linear* if every term behaves linearly in the equation.
-The linearity can be defined after temporarily excluding the constant term (:math:`a_0` in Eq.
+The linearity can be defined after temporarily excluding the constant term from the equation (:math:`a_0` in :eq:`tdnum.pde.sub`):
-:eq:`tdnum.pde.sub`) from the equation:

 1. If :math:`u_1` and :math:`u_2` are both a solution of the modified equation, then :math:`u_1 + u_2` is also a solution.
 2. If :math:`u_1` is a solution of the modified equation, then :math:`cu_1` is also a solution where :math:`c` is a constant.

 Otherwise it's nonlinear.
-(Another way to define the linearity is to use linear operator, which is not discussed here.)
-If Eq. :eq:`tdnum.pde.sub` is linear and :math:`a_0` is indeed zero, the equation is a *homogeneous* linear PDE.
-For a homogeneous linear PDE, the principle of superposition applies.
+(Another way to define the linearity is to use a linear operator, which is not discussed here.)
+If :eq:`tdnum.pde.sub` is linear and :math:`a_0` is indeed zero, the equation is a *homogeneous* linear PDE, and the principle of superposition applies.
 For example, let :math:`\hat{u}` and :math:`\tilde{u}` be solution of

 .. math::